-- DfE guidance (July 2017) 'Preventing and tackling Bullying: Advice to Headteachers, Staff and Governing Bodies' and will be reviewed in light of any substituting or amending guidance as issued from time to time and complies with the law applicable to the Independent Schools sector. - The Equality Act 2010 - 'Keeping Children Safe in Education' (DfE, September 2021). - National Minimum Boarding Standards (2015) regulations which are published under section 87C(1) of the Children Act 1989 as amended by the Care Standards Act 2000, where Standard 12 is specific to promoting positive behaviour and relationships (including bullying). - Sexual Violence and Sexual Harassment Between Children in Schools and Colleges Advice (September 2021)
+- DfE guidance (July 2017) 'Preventing and tackling Bullying: Advice to Headteachers, Staff and Governing Bodies' and will be reviewed in light of any substituting or amending guidance as issued from time to time and complies with the law applicable to the Independent Schools sector. - The Equality Act 2010 - 'Keeping Children Safe in Education' . - National Minimum Boarding Standards (2022) regulations which are published under section 87C(1) of the Children Act 1989 as amended by the Care Standards Act 2000, where Standard 16 is specific to preventing bullying and standard 17 to promoting positive behaviour and relationships.